Alalalalaki/Guide2EconRA/python_tools/README.md

     - selenium
   - Others
     - panel
-- The python files placed in this folder are some simple python tools either homemade or stolen from someone else.
+- The python files placed in the [snippets](/snippets) folder are some simple code and examples either homemade or stolen from someone else.
+  - You can simply apply these snippets into your code.
-  - Note that you can simply use them as some snippets.
-But if you want import them like the one you installed through conda or pip, you need add the dir where you place your modules to `sys.path`. (one way to do this is [here](https://stackoverflow.com/a/37008663))
+  - Alternatively you can import them just like the one you installed through conda or pip.
+In order to do this, you need add the dir where you place your modules to `sys.path`. (see [here](https://stackoverflow.com/a/37008663) if you don't know how to do it).
+  - Moreover you can make some module to be executed automatically whenever you launch the python kernel in a Jupyter notebook.
-  - You can always try to write your own helpfyl modules.
+  - Note tha you can always try to write your own helpfyl modules.